 In this post, I discuss whether Doritos are gluten free as well as provide a list of chips that are gluten free.
 I also reveal how these chip brands fared when put to the hidden gluten Nima Sensor test.
 This post contains affiliate links.
 Please see my disclosures.

-I tested Doritos and other chips for hidden gluten using a portable gluten-detecting device called a Nima Sensor.
+I tested Doritos and other chip brands for hidden gluten using a portable gluten-detecting device called the Nima Sensor.

 Are Doritos Gluten Free?

-While I’m not personally a fan of Doritos, I’ve been asked by someone in my community to test them for hidden gluten.
+While I personally don’t care for Doritos, I’ve been asked by several people in my community to test them for hidden gluten.

-- Doritos do not contain any gluten ingredients.
+- Doritos do not appear to contain any gluten ingredients.

 - Without a gluten-free label, it means that Doritos has not been validated to contain less than 20 ppm of gluten (the labeling guidelines set forth by the FDA).

-- Could Doritos contain less than 20 ppm?
+- Could Doritos contain less than 20 ppm of gluten?
 Absolutely.
-The product has not been tested and therefore cannot be labeled as gluten free.
+Unfortunately, without the gluten-free claim on the label, it means the product has not been tested and therefore cannot be labeled as gluten free per FDA guidelines.

-The Nima Sensor is highly accurate at sniffing out gluten well below the 20 ppm threshold.
+The Nima Sensor is highly accurate at sniffing out gluten even below the 20 ppm FDA-set threshold.
 (Some critics even say it’s “too accurate” or “too sensitive”, if there is such a thing.)

-I would personally feel good about eating them, but of course, I cannot make that decision for you.
+Based on both the ingredient list and the Nima Sensor test, I personally feel good about eating them, but of course, the decision is ultimately up to you.

 Please note a smiley face on the Nima Sensor means the product tested does not contain gluten.
-If the Sensor finds gluten, it displays a wheat symbol and “Gluten Found” message.
+If Nima finds gluten, it displays a wheat symbol and “Gluten Found” message.